tl;dr:

 Operating System install R

-Alpine linux sudo apk add R
+Alpine linux doas apk add R

 Debian/Ubuntu sudo apt install r-base